-On September 25, 2014 the IASB issued narrow-scope amendments to a total of four standards as part of its annual improvements process.
-The amendments will apply for annual periods beginning on or after January 1, 2016.
-Earlier application is permitted, in which case, the related consequential amendments to other IFRSs would also apply.
+On September 25, 2014, the IASB issued narrow-scope amendments to a total of four standards as part of its annual improvements process.
+The amendments apply for annual periods beginning on or after January 1, 2016.
 Each of the amendments has its own specific transition requirements.